jupyter-book/jupyter-book/docs/start/publish.md

 (because that's what you have just created with Jupyter Book).
 There are many options for doing this, and these sections cover some of the more popular ones.

+## Source vs build files

+At this point, you have created a combination of Jupyter notebooks, markdown files, and configuration files, including `_toc.yml` and `_config.yml`.
+These files are your __source__ files.
+The __source__ files comprise all of the content and configuration that Jupyter Book needs to build your book.

+The `_build` folder contains all of your static website __build__ files.
+The __build__ files contain all of the output from Jupyter Book's `build` command.
+These files are only used to view your content in a browser.

+Best practices for publishing your book is to keep two branches in your git project:

+- Your book's __source__ files that you create to build the book
+- Your book's __build__ files that Jupyter Book created to view the book

 (publish/online-repo)=
 ## Create an online repository for your book